esa/nmf-mission-ops-sat/README.md

 2. Add a copy task for your app in the opssat-package/copy.xml file.
 An example is provided inside this file for the payloads-test app.
 Remember that the startscript.sh should be mapped to "start\_YOURAPPNAME.sh", so it can be started by the supervisor.

-## Adding apps to the ground build
+## Adding applications to the ground build
-1. Add your app to the dependencies inside the 'ground' profile in opssat-package/pom.xml.
+1. Add your application to the dependencies inside the 'ground' profile in opssat-package/pom.xml.
 2. Add a copy task for your app in the opssat-package/copy\_ground.xml file.

 # Bugs Reporting